liBY900/MAST-POE-PART2/README.md

 # What l added for the last part

 ## 1. Course-Specific Average Price Display added to the Home Screen.
-Provides the chef with a quick, data-driven financial overview by showing the average price for Starters,    Main Courses, and Desserts.
+Provides the chef with a quick, data-driven financial overview by showing the average price for Starters, Main Courses and Desserts.

+## 2. Dedicated Menu Management Screen implemented.
+Separates the public view (Home Screen) from the editing interface, improving security and focus for the chef.
+This screen is the central hub for adding and removing items.

+## 3. Menu Item Removal Functionality added to the Menu Management Screen.
+Allows the chef to permanently delete items from the menu array, ensuring the active menu remains accurate and up-to-date.

+## 4. Guest-Facing Course Filter Screen introduced.
+Provides guests with a dedicated filter page to quickly narrow the menu by Course (e.g., viewing only Starters), enhancing menu browsing speed.

+## 5. Data Persistence using an Array implemented for all menu items.
+Ensures that all menu additions are reliably stored and managed in a central data structure, supporting the add/remove functions.